 The Library of Congress, the nation’s oldest federal cultural institution, is the world’s preeminent reservoir of knowledge, providing unparalleled integrated resources to Congress and the American people.
 Founded in 1800, the Library seeks to further human understanding and wisdom by providing access to knowledge through its magnificent collections, which bring to bear the world’s knowledge in almost all of the world’s languages and America’s private sector intellectual and cultural creativity in almost all formats.
 The Library seeks to spark the public’s imagination and celebrate human achievement through its programs and exhibits.
 In doing so, the Library helps foster the informed and involved citizenry upon which American democracy depends.
 Today, the Library serves the public, scholars, Members of Congress and their staff—all of whom seek information, understanding and inspiration.
 Many of the Library’s rich resources and treasures may also be accessed through the Library’s award-winning Web site www.loc.gov.

 The Library provides the comprehensive information infrastructure necessary to sustain leading-edge teaching, learning and research activity at McGill University.
 It holds more than 6 million items in its various collections, which are located in 12 branches across McGill’s downtown and Macdonald campuses.
 Receiving over 5 million visits annually, and millions more visits online, it is an invaluable support system for all McGill students, with rich collections, comprehensive information resources, innovative services and attractive, comfortable facilities.
-For more information, visit: www.mcgill.ca/library
+To learn more, visit: www.mcgill.ca/library.

 An early member of the ARL, the Michigan State University Libraries has consistently ranked in the top group of the Association of Research Libraries as measured by volumes, expenditures, and other reported statistics.
 Michigan State University Libraries rank in the top third on the ARL index for United States academic libraries.
 Michigan State University Libraries has an ever-growing collection of more than five million volumes.
 The collection is supplemented by over 6 million microforms, 234,226 maps, and 69,223 sound recordings.
 MSU provides access to some 106,000 serials and journals, including over 40,000 through traditional subscriptions and many more through aggregated online sources.